KSP-CKAN/CKAN/Spec.md

 Same format as `ksp_version`.
 It is an error to include both this and the `ksp_version` field.

+##### ksp_version_strict

+(**v1.16**)

+If `true`, the mod will only be installed if the user's KSP version is exactly targetted by the mod.

+If `false`, the mod will be installed if the KSP version it targets is "generally recognised" as being compatible with the KSP version the user has installed.
+It is up to the CKAN client to determine what is "generally recognised" as working.

+As an example, a mod with a `ksp_version` of `1.0.4` will also install in KSP `1.0.5` (but not any other version) when `ksp_version_strict` is false.

+This field defaults to `false`, including for `spec_version`s less than `v1.16`, however CKAN clients prior to `v1.16` would only perform strict checking.

 ### Relationships

 Relationships are optional fields which describe this mod's relationship